Robust outlier detection by de-biasing VAE likelihoods

 \section{Experiments}

 We trained and tested VAEs with multiple grayscale and natural image datasets.
-First, we trained VAEs with four grayscale image datasets -- MNIST, Fashion-MNIST, EMNIST (handwritten English letters~\cite{EMNIST2017}) and KMNIST (handwritten Japanese characters~\cite{Kmnist2018}) -- and tested them against four outlier datasets each.
+These included four grayscale image datasets -- MNIST, Fashion-MNIST, EMNIST (handwritten English letters~\cite{EMNIST2017}) and Sign Language-MNIST (hand gesture thumbnails~\cite{hsmnist}) -- and tested them against four outlier datasets each.
 These outlier datasets comprised each of the other three datasets (the ones that the VAE was not trained on) and a grayscale, uniform noise dataset.
-Next, we trained VAEs with five natural image datasets -- SVHN (Street View House Numbers~\cite{SVHN2011}), CelebA, ComprehensiveCars (traffic surveillance camera views of cars~\cite{CompCars2015}), GTSRB (German Traffic Sign Recognition Benchmark) and CIFAR-10~\cite{CIFAR102009} -- and tested them against five outlier datasets each.
+Similarly, we trained VAEs with five natural image datasets -- SVHN (Street View House Numbers~\cite{SVHN2011}), CelebA, ComprehensiveCars (traffic surveillance camera views of cars~\cite{CompCars2015}), GTSRB (German Traffic Sign Recognition Benchmark) and CIFAR-10~\cite{CIFAR102009} -- and tested them against five outlier datasets each.
 Again, the outlier datasets comprised each of the other four datasets, and a colored, uniform noise dataset.
-Data source and pre-processing details are provided in Appendix C. Each VAE was trained 6 times, with 3 different random initializations of the network weights across 2 train-validation splits; we report both average performance measures across all 6 runs (e.g. Figs.~\ref{fig:grayscale}, \ref{fig:natural}) and standard deviations (Appendices E.2-E.3, Tables~\ref{tab:grayscale_auroc_table} and \ref{tab:color_auroc_table}).
+Data sources and pre-processing details are provided in Appendix C. Each VAE was trained 6 times, with 3 different random initializations of the network weights across 2 train-validation splits; we report average performance measures across all 6 runs (e.g. Figs.~\ref{fig:grayscale}, \ref{fig:natural}).